SovereignCloudStack/docs/contributor-docs/operations/tests/rfc2119-keyword-test-guide.md

 - **SHOULD NOT** (same as **NOT RECOMMENDED**),
 - **MAY** (same as **OPTIONAL**)

 to define requirements for SCS-compatible IaaS and KaaS resources.
-These standards are crucial for ensuring interoperability and sovereignty in cloud services, as they are built on open-source components such as Kubernetes.
+These standards & tests are crucial for ensuring interoperability and sovereignty in cloud services, as they are built on open-source components such as Kubernetes and OpenStack.

 To ensure readability and comprehensibility, only the main keywords **MUST**, **MUST NOT**, **SHOULD**, **SHOULD NOT** and **MAY** are referred to below.

 ## 2. Interpreting RFC2119 Keywords in the Context of SCS

 - **MUST and MUST NOT**: These are binary and straightforward to test.
-Compliance or non-compliance directly affects the standard meeting.
+Compliance or non-compliance directly affects whether the standard is satisfied.
 For visualization, fulfilled requirements could be marked in green, unfulfilled ones in red.
 - **SHOULD and SHOULD NOT**: These represent recommendations.
 While fulfilling these do not directly affect standard compliance, it is advised for future-proofing against